Information theory for hypergraph similarity: Acknowledgments

+F.B.~acknowledges support from the Austrian Science Fund~(FWF) through projects~10.55776/PAT1052824 and 10.55776/PAT1652425.
 A.K.~acknowledges support from the HKU-100 Start Up Fund and the National Science Foundation of China through the Young Scientist Fund Project No.~12405044.
-F.B.~acknowledges support from the Austrian Science Fund~(FWF) through projects~10.55776/PAT1052824 and 10.55776/PAT1652425.